-57 Representatives of companies
+58 Representatives of companies

-57.1 Subject to the Statutes, a company which is a shareholder can authorise any person or persons to act as its representative or representatives at any General Meeting or any class meeting which it is entitled to attend.
+58.1 Subject to the Statutes, a company which is a shareholder can authorise one or more persons to act as its representative or representatives at any General Meeting or any class meeting which it is entitled to attend.
 Each person will be called a corporate representative.

-58 Challenging votes
+59 Challenging votes

-58.1 Any objection to the right of any person to vote must be made at the General Meeting (or adjourned meeting) at which the vote is cast.
+59.1 Any objection to the right of any person to vote must be made at the General Meeting (or adjourned meeting) at which the vote is cast.
 This also applies to any objection about the counting of any vote or the failure to count any vote.
 If a vote is not disallowed at a meeting, it is valid for all purposes.
 Any objection must be raised with the chairman of the meeting and the chairman's decision is final.